 SPECIAL INSTRUCTIONS: All special instructions should be given in writing.
 The work may only be accomplished by Cemetery employees or under the Superintendent’s supervision.

-CORRECTION OF ERRORS: The Cemetery reserves, shall have, the right to correct any errors that may be made by either in making interments, disinterments or removals, or the description, transfer or conveyance of any interment property, either by cancelling such conveyance and substituting any conveying in lieu thereof other interment property of equal value and similar location as far as possible, or as may be selected by Management, or, in the sole discretion of the Management, by refunding the amount of money paid on account of said purchase.
+CORRECTION OF ERRORS: The Cemetery reserves, shall have, the right to correct any errors that may be made by either in making interments, disinterments or removals, or the description, transfer or conveyance of any interment property, either by canceling such conveyance and substituting any conveying in lieu thereof other interment property of equal value and similar location as far as possible, or as may be selected by Management, or, in the sole discretion of the Management, by refunding the amount of money paid on account of said purchase.
 In the eventsuch error shall involve the interment of the remains of any person in such property, the Cemetery reserves, and shall have the right to remove or transfer such remains so interred to such other property of equal value and similar location as may be substituted and conveyed in lieu thereof.

 PURCHASE: Anyone desiring to purchase a burial plot should apply to the Cemetery office.